plotdb/servebase/module/base/payment/README.md

  - `/extpi/pay/notify`: api accepting notification about a finished payment.
 (TBD)
  - `/ext/pay/done`: redirect page after a finished payment.
 (TBD)
  - `/pay/sign`: signing a payload before posting to 3rd party gateway.
+ - POST `/pay/check`: check the state of a given payment. option:
+   - `payload`: an object with `slug` field indicating the payment row to query

 ## Routes: Gateway Specific